LF-RoGu/Radar-mmWave/Code/Algorithms/ObjectDetectionRadar/README.md

 - Aggregates multiple frames into submaps for denser point clouds.

 ### Clustering and Visualization:
-- Performs DBSCAN clustering, prioritizes clusters, and visualizes them with bounding boxes and centroids.
+- Clusters points based on spatial proximity using DBSCAN.
+- Ignores small clusters with fewer than 'n' points.
-- Displays Doppler speeds and assigns priorities based on cluster size.
+- Assigns priorities to clusters based on their size and marks them with different colors.

 ### Interactive Analysis:
-- Features a slider for navigating frames and dynamically updating visualizations.
+- Allows navigation through frames using a slider widget.
-- Shows submap aggregations and clusters along with vehicle representations.
+- Updates visualization dynamically for better analysis.

 ## ObjectDetectionRadar.py
 This script generates 2D occupancy grids and clusters objects based on Doppler speeds and spatial positions, visualizing movement patterns interactively.